Tao Bu Keng 蔡厝港斗母宫 2016

 After arriving back at the temple, the Nine Emperor Gods paid respect to the altars within 蔡厝港斗母宫, the tentage, as well as the other temples that are in the combined temple space.

-At the same time, the nine lamps representing the nine emperor were lighted up and hung up outside the temple, marking the start of the jubilant celebration.
+At the same time, the nine lamps representing the Nine Emperors were lit and raised up outside the temple, marking the start of the festival.

 As the only temple with nine spirit mediums for all Nine Emperor God, Tao Bu Keng temple draws a massive crowd each year during their celebration.